fortran-lang/fortran-lang.org/_posts/2021-12-23-Fortran-lang-2021-in-review.md

 If you haven't tried stdlib yet, please do and let us know what you think and how we can improve it.
+Our vision for stdlib is to provide basic utilities that most Fortran projects use, as well as wider numerical capabilities with the scope of NumPy and SciPy.

 ## Fortran Package Manager (fpm)